ferdinandderosaputra/FasterRepository/README.md

 ## Announcement
 - In this update I added update&&upgrade faster repository for Ubuntu and Debian
+- Don't forget to install the distro/platform module
 ## Features

 - Auto Detect Your Os Version